OneMoreSummer/academic-kickstart/content/post/what-is-birth-quarter/index.md

 Other countries around the world use different start dates for Quarter 1:

 January/February
-Australia, New Zealand, South Africa, Zimbabwe
+Australia, New Zealand, South Africa, Zimbabwe, Scotland

 April
 India